 Streetscape design.
-The architectural plans for the station are intended to be emblematic of early 20th century materials that would have been used for railroad station platforms.
-The various streetscape elements, such as street lights, benches, trash receptacles, etc. will carry a classic, traditional theme rather than any contemporary or modern design.
+The architectural plans for the station are intended to be emblematic of early twentieth century materials that would have been used for railroad station platforms.
+The planned color scheme is darker bronze rather than a platinum silver color.
+To coordinate with the platform, the parking lot light fixtures, benches, trash receptacles, bike racks, and other amenities should have a darker bronze finish.

 Signage.
 A 16-foot tall cast-concrete sign similar to the one shown at right is also proposed as part of this Special Development Plan.
-The sign would be located along Smithfield Road to identify the entrance of the station's park-and-ride lot.
+The sign would be located along Smithfield Road to identify the entrance of the station's park-andride lot.
 As monument signs are not permitted within the TOD Core unless along a major arterial such as Davis Boulevard or Mid-Cities Boulevard, special approval is required for this proposed sign.

 Landscaping.
 As has been the case with previous Special Development Plan applications, a reduction to the required parking lot landscaping is being requested as part of this application.
 As written, the TOD Code would require a considerable amount of parking lot landscape islands and trees.
 Due to the limited land area and need for a specific number of parking spaces, meeting the parking lot landscaping requirements was not feasible for this site.
-Additionally, future success of the station and surrounding transit-oriented development may require future investment in structured parking.
-At which time parking lot landscaping would be removed.
+Additionally, future success of the station and surrounding transit-oriented development may require future investment in structured parking, at which time parking lot landscaping would be removed.